Background: The Keevil Society

 REVIEW OF KEEVIL VILLAGE DESIGN OPTIONS & COMMUNICATION OF PLANNING MATTERS

-At the Parish Council meeting in March 2018, some residents expressed concerns that the Keevil Village Design Statement is no longer aligned with current Core Policies, and its influence on planning decisions for development within the village is uncertain.
+At the Parish Council meeting in March 2018, some residents expressed concerns that the Keevil Village Design Statement is no longer aligned with current Core Policies.
+Although Wiltshire Council accept a VDS as material consideration, its influence on planning decisions for future development within the village is uncertain.

-With the support of the Chairman and the Parish Council, a small project group consisting of Sarah Dow, Rob Kevan, Michael Abraham, Gerry Vaughan, Ian Simpson and Norman Owen has formed to conduct a brief review and consider which of the following options might best ensure the preservation, character and environment of Keevil and protect it from the threat of insensitive development:
+With the support of the then Chairman and the Parish Council, a small project group consisting of Michael Abraham, Sarah Dow, Rob Kevan, Norman Owen, Ian Simpson, and Gerry Vaughan, formed to conduct a brief review and consider which of the following options might best ensure the preservation, character and environment of Keevil and protect it from the threat of insensitive development:

 - Confirm how much weight an updated Village Design Statement would hold in planning decisions.